Oranged12/Oscilloscope-Music-Simulator/README.md

 # Oscilloscope-Music-Simulator
 An Oscilloscope Simulator on Python to display Oscilloscope music!

-This code works on Python Version 3.8 and up.
+This code works Theoretically on Python Version 3.8 and up.
+And tested down to Python Version 3.13

 ## Libraies include
 1. Pygame